sweet12prof/MIPS-32/READmE.txt

 - The bit file is in PP_Implementation Folder.
 - Xilinx Impact is used to download bit file to FPGA

+NB: Spartan 3 FPGA used to verify design, this forced the use of Xilinx ISE for Implementation

 Next Steps(Long Term): Superscalar Architecture and also Compiler Construction